bolohori/earth/readme.md

 ### Local dependencies

-Next, install the local dependencies earth.com requires:
+Next, install the local dependencies Web Starter Kit requires:

 ```sh
 $ npm install
 ```

 That's it!
-You should now have everything needed to use the earth.com.
+You should now have everything needed to use the Web Starter Kit.

 You may also want to get used to some of the [commands](#commands) available.